 Directions

 - Make the pesto: Toast the pine nuts in a dry pan until golden.
-Pound the sundried tomatoes in a mortar until broken down.
-Add the pine nuts and keep pounding to a rough paste.
+Pound the sundried tomatoes in a mortar until broken down, season with a touch of salt, add the nuts and keep pounding to a pesto consistency.
 Stir in the Parmesan, then add olive oil and enough of the reserved sundried tomato oil to reach a spooning consistency.

-- Blend and serve: Blitz with a stick blender until almost smooth but still with a few chunky bits for texture.
-Ladle into warm bowls and drop a couple of spoonfuls of pesto on top.
+- Blend and serve: Blend with a stick blender until almost smooth with a couple of chunky bits, or use a potato masher for a more rustic texture.
+Serve warm with dollops of pesto on top.

 FAQs